Stevecmd/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing
-This was the third week of the Bootcamp.
+This was technically the third week of the Bootcamp.

 (The Hyperlinks in the table below link to the training videos)
 <hr/>